Welcome to All International Students

 International students already in the U.S. may complete an on-campus Institutional Language Assessment to determine their English proficiency.
 NHTI also accepts the International English Language Testing System (IELTS) test in place of the TOEFL exam.
 Students must receive an overall score of 6 or higher for admission into a major.
 Students who score between 4.5-6 may begin in the General Studies program and take preparatory coursework.

 You’ll need a letter of support from the person(s) who will be financially responsible for your education and living expenses while studying at NHTI.
-This letter will be in English and include:
+This letter must be in English and include:

 - Your name